dark-peak-analytics/assertHE/README.md

 library(assertHE)
 ```

-## Example
+## Using the package

+### Internal checks for modellers

+The package has a series of functions to be used **within models** to
+check that the objects created conform to standard rules
+(e.g. probabilities between 0 and 1).

-This is a basic example which shows you how to solve a common problem:
+The code below shows a basic example which shows you how to use
+`check_trans_prob_array` to ensure that the time dependent transition
+probability array is balanced.

 ``` r
 library(assertHE)